 If you fail to spot a hatchet from the shaft or head, the shape of the poll side will surely tell the identity of the tool.
 A poll side or butt is the opposite side of a blade.

-In most hatchets, there is a hammer-like head on the poll site that assists you in driving a nail.
-When you’re camping, the poll head can help you set up a tent.
+In most hatchets, a hammer-like head on the poll site assists you in driving a nail.
+When camping, the poll head can help you set up a tent.

 On the contrary, an axe never has any hammer-like feature, and it has a flat poll side unsuitable for hammering tasks.

 The regular axes have a bigger size; they weigh more than hatchets.
-An axe generally weighs more than 3 pounds, whereas a hatchet weighs between 1 to 3 pounds.
+An axe generally weighs more than 3 pounds, whereas a hatchet weighs between 1 and 3 pounds.

 The heavier weight of the axes allows you to strike with more power.
 In contrast, the hatchet is easier to handle and more suitable for carrying on an outing.

 Axes are used for various tasks that mainly involve wood for their outstanding functionality.
-The primary purpose of using an axe is to cut down a tree and split wood for making houses, benches, shelters, wood boxes, and many other woodcrafts.
+The primary purpose of using an axe is to cut down a tree and split wood to make houses, benches, shelters, wood boxes, and many other woodcrafts.